hschellman/training-docs/_episodes/10-closing-remarks.md

 ##  Survey time!

-Please give us feedback on this training by filling out our [S U R V E Y](https://forms.gle/RqsxHWjYFxmguFUW7).
-Entries to the survey anonymous, any impressions, praise, critiques and suggestions are appreciated.
+Please give us feedback on this training by filling out our [S U R V E Y](https://forms.gle/qPW8t97EWvbxQtKGA).
+Entries to the survey are anonymous, any impressions, praise, critiques and suggestions are appreciated.

 ##  Next Steps